-- Is a stand-alone mapping program that does not require GIS software or additional GIS data. - Can directly ingest data downloaded from SEERStat. - Can create maps using the CSCM, modifying class breaks determined by CSCM, and using other popular classification methods (natural breaks, quantiles, and equal intervals). - Provides a confidence level for each class break, regardless how the class break is determined. - Produces maps at the state or county level, depending on the input SEER data. - Can perform all the functions above, using shapefiles as the input.
+- Is a stand-alone mapping program that does not require GIS software or additional GIS data. - Can directly ingest data downloaded from SEERStat, including the National Program of Cancer Registries (NPCR) datasets. - Can create maps using the CSCM, modifying class breaks determined by CSCM, and using other popular classification methods (natural breaks, quantiles, and equal intervals). - Provides a confidence level for each class break, regardless how the class break is determined. - Produces maps at the state or county level, depending on the input SEER data.